Improving Shape Awareness and Interpretability in Deep Networks Using Geometric Moments: Experimental results

-\textbf{Performance under color distortion:} We evaluate the effect of color distortions on DGM performance by testing it on ImageNet-C \cite{hendrycks2019benchmarking}.
+We evaluate the effect of color distortions on DGM performance by testing it on ImageNet-C \cite{hendrycks2018benchmarking}.
 The ImageNet pretrained DGM model used for this experiment does not use any color augmentation during training, making it a sufficiently challenging task.
-The DGM ResNet-50 and GradCAM ResNet-50 visualization for two distortions are shown in Figure \ref{fig:imagenet_vis_color}.
+The DGM ResNet-50 and GradCAM ResNet-50 visualization for two distortions is shown in Fig. \ref{fig:imagenet_vis_color}.
 The figure shows that our model captures the object shape very well under different challenging distortions like fog and blur.
 The GradCAM heatmap for the ResNet-50 is not very consistent across distortions as compared to our DGM model.
-For quantitative performance we use mean Corruption Error (mCE) metric (lower is better) \cite{hendrycks2019benchmarking}.
-We choose our DGM model such that it performs comparably to the standard ResNet-50 model on clean images, but with fewer parameters.
-Table \ref{table:imagnete_c} shows DGM model provides an improvement of $\textbf{3.2 \%}$ on the corrupted images.
+For quantitative performance, we use the mean Corruption Error (mCE) metric (lower is better) \cite{hendrycks2018benchmarking}.
+We choose our DGM model such that it performs comparably to the standard ResNet-50 model on clean images but with fewer parameters.
+Table \ref{table:imagnete_c} shows DGM model provides an improvement of $3.2$ points on the corrupted images.